skypilot-org/skypilot/README.md

 SkyPilot is a framework for easily running machine learning[^1] workloads on any cloud through a unified interface.
 No knowledge of cloud offerings is required or expected – you simply define the workload and its resource requirements, and SkyPilot will automatically execute it on AWS, Google Cloud Platform or Microsoft Azure.

-[^1]: SkyPilot is primarily targeted at machine learning workloads, but it can also support many general workloads.
-We're excited to hear about your use case and would love to hear more about how we can better support your requirements - please join us in [this discussion](https://github.com/skypilot-org/skypilot/discussions/1016)!

 ### Key features
 * **Run existing projects on the cloud** with zero code changes